Post-Hopf algebra in non-commutative probability theory

-It is possible to give a more general result than Theorem \ref{prop:solande}.
+We can give a more general result than Theorem \ref{prop:solande}.
 As an application, we show that the subset of elements of $G_{\#}$ whose inverse with respect to $\#$ can be computed by precomposition with the antipode of $H$ is much larger than the subset of $\mathcal{O}$ - Hopf operators.

 \begin{theorem} Let ${t} \in \delta$ and set, for any integer $n\geq 1$,